Skip to contentNotify me by email about available dates

 Feeling disconnected from the body

 A sensation of "living in your head," emotional numbness, or difficulty sensing your own boundaries.
-This is often a sign that the system has shifted into protective shutdown.
+The body has been through overload and needs deep stillness to find its way back to itself.

 Physical complaints